msihly/VSCO-Imitation/README.md

 * Added basic pagination functionality to **Feed** page
 * Added login functionality and automatic creation of authentication tokens
 * Added functions for registration, but not implemented due to VSCO restricting sign-ups to its mobile app
+* Added skeleton `index.php` for processing buildpack on Heroku
 * Imported and updated `Common` JavaScript module used in OneMark and my other projects

 ## Version 0.10 &nbsp;-&nbsp; (2020-05-05)